very-cool-name/blog-from-scratch/part_i.md

 const T&& get(const Variant<Args...>&& variant);
 ```

 You might be wondering, what is `const T&&`?
 You don't see that much often, because it what happens when you return `const T` from a function.
+And nobody does that.

 ```cpp
 const int f();